Interpreting Env-DATA results and FAQ

 - When comparing the results from different products and variables, including QC variables, consider differences in the source resolution and chosen interpolation method used.

-Consider the temporal and spatial resolution of the environmental datasets as well as the tracking data, and consider what variability and trends are biologically meaningful.
+When planning analysis and assessing what variability and trends are biologically meaningful, take into account the resolution of the environmental datasets as well as the tracking data.
 For example, weather conditions from global atmospheric models do not describe local conditions and so are only an approximation of what animals actually experienced.
-If the location estimates for your animals have an error of 1 km, annotating 30-m elevation land use in heterogeneous environments might not be useful.
+If animal locations have an accuracy of 1 km, annotating 30-m elevation land use in heterogeneous environments might not be useful.

 This happens most commonly when annotation is requested for animals that have no associated locations.
 Make sure the data are correctly imported and linked to animals using deployments.
 Verify what data are deployed in the study by downloading the data or reference data, viewing the data on the map or comparing deployments and available data in the Deployment Manager.
 You can also choose to annotate data for tags rather than animals to include undeployed records.

 Why do I have lots of "NaN" values in my results?